souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 ```
 is not dense, and the prefix tree provides no benefit.

-The Brie data structure in Soufflé similarly provides a performance benefit for highly dense data.
-However, it is slower than the B-tree in the average case, and so its use must be considered carefully.
+The Brie data structure in Soufflé similarly provides a performance benefit for highly dense data (arity <= 2).
+However, it is slower than the B-tree in the average case, and so its use must be considered carefully and its performance will depend on the data in the relation.

 More details on the Brie can be found in [this paper](https://doi.org/10.1145/3303084.3309490).